 Please see this short film from the "youcubed" group at Stanford University on "Re-thinking Giftedness".

-If you are already familiar with our work last year, please scroll down to
+If you are already familiar with our work on a Growth Mindset, please see NEW FOR THIS YEAR, 2018- 2019, below.

 At St. Michael’s we aim to help children to become more independent in their learning, to believe in themselves and to practise a Growth Mindset.